 ReLEx® SMILE combines the qualities of both LASIK and PRK, which include doing away with the stripping off the surface of the cornea (as in surface ablation) and creating a flap (as in LASIK).
 The procedure promises faster recovery and lesser dry eye with a smaller 4mm incision compared to a 22mm incision with LASIK.

-This is the 2nd generation laser surgery and has remained the most popular procedure to correct near-sightedness (myopia), far-sightedness (hyperopia) and astigmatism.
+Laser Assisted In-situ Keratomileusis (LASIK) has remained the most popular procedure to correct short-sightedness (myopia), long-sightedness (hyperopia) and astigmatism.
 The visual correction is made by creating a thin flap and gently folded back to expose the corneal surface, for a second laser to reshape the cornea.

-This is 1st generation corneal laser refractive surgery, which is also known as Advanced Surface Ablation with Photorefractive Keratectomy (PRK).
+Photorefractive Keratectomy (PRK) is corneal laser refractive surgery, which is also known as Advanced Surface Ablation.
 The visual correction is made directly to the cornea surface after the top cellular surface has been removed.

 2. Implantable Collamer Lens Implantation

 This procedure involves surgically implanting a lens inside the eye to correct the vision error.
 It is beneficial for patients with moderate to high refractive errors, or eyes that are unsuitable for laser refractive surgery.